Nail the Interview

 • Which framework does the team use to set goals?

 If your team sets goals annually, it may indicate they are slow-moving and not particularly agile.
 You could be working on outdated or irrelevant activities as circumstances change over the year.
-A quarterly cadence is more favorable as it balances frequent goal-setting with responsiveness to change, allowing the team to maintain focus on high-value goals for three months.
+A quarterly cadence is preferable because it balances frequent goal-setting with responsiveness to change, allowing the team to maintain focus on high-value goals for three months.
 This approach can enhance productivity and ensure that efforts are aligned with the most important objectives.

-If goals are set at the top and handed down with little or no involvement by the team, that could be a sign of old-school autocratic leadership.
-Most employees are choosing not to be managed in this way and prefer performance management processes that offer more trust, autonomy, and goal and agile execution-based accountability and collaboration
+If goals are set at the top and handed down with little or no team involvement, that could be a sign of old-school autocratic leadership.
+Most employees choose not to be managed this way and prefer performance management processes that offer greater trust, autonomy, and goal-oriented, agile, execution-based accountability and collaboration

 Goal Setting Framework